OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 - Explicit creation of the `ClientSession` with `MongoDBServiceV2.newSession()`
   - This is **not recommended** since you have to manually handle transaction and session lifecycle.
 Only use it for specific usage

-See `MongoDBServiceV2.computeTransaction` and  `MongoDBServiceV2.computeTransaction` for deeper example of session and transaction management
+See `MongoDBServiceV2.runTransaction` and  `MongoDBServiceV2.computeTransaction` for a deeper example of session and transaction management

 ## Multiple document operation

-- For operation which can results to multiple document write, the transaction handling is mandatory to ensure atomicity.
-In this case, there are two-way :
+- For operations which can result in multiple document writes, the transaction handling is mandatory to ensure atomicity.
+In this case, there are two-ways :
-  - If you don't provide a `ClientSession`, then the write operations (`create`, `deleteOnCriteria`) which deals with multiple document, automatically create one (if not provided), and use-it to ensure transaction management
+  - If you don't provide a `ClientSession`, then the write operations (`create`, `deleteOnCriteria`) which deal with multiple documents, automatically creates one (if not provided), and uses it to ensure transaction management
-  - You create the `ClientSession` with `MongoDBServiceV2.runTransaction`/`MongoDBServiceV2.computeTransaction` and you provide the created session to the write operation(s)
+  - You create the `ClientSession` with `MongoDBServiceV2.runTransaction`/`MongoDBServiceV2.computeTransaction` and you provide the write operation(s) to the created session

 ## Distributed transaction

-Use `SparqlMongoTransaction` when you need to perform operation on RDF and on MongoDB
+Use `SparqlMongoTransaction` when you need to perform operations on RDF and on MongoDB

 ```java
 /* Assume objects are well initialized */